mytja-archive/MyAssistantOS-Raspbian/README.md

 Long Term Support (LTS) release is a stable release, that is promoted to an LTS edition.
 Normaly, an LTS edition has 2 years of support, other releases end their support in 3 months from first publishing.

 # Install TTS engine
+*Talkey will be depricated with version 1.2, and we will move to gTTS and our gTTS wrapper*

 That is one of the most difficult part if you use Windows.
 If you use Linux it is simple.
 Full tutorial is avaiable here: https://github.com/grigi/talkey Thanks to @grigi.